 RN to BS Track

-The RN to BS Online Track meets the needs of registered nurses with other life responsibilities through a curriculum that combines web-based instruction with student-tailored practice.
+The RN to BS Track offers both an online and face-to-face option.
+This curriculum meets the needs of registered nurses with other life responsibilities through a curriculum that combines web-based instruction with student-tailored practice.
 Designed for students with clearly defined career goals, it calls for substantial autonomy in meeting established objectives.

 Students take part in clinical practice arranged under faculty direction with the cooperation of community agencies and health care facilities.
 UMass Amherst nursing faculty help students explore new areas of practice and lay the foundation for a problem-solving approach to nursing practice and research.

 RNs can fulfill work and family obligations without giving up advancement potential or a world-class education.
-All program coursework is designed to be completed online, with the clinical component of the program at a location convenient to their home.
+Program coursework in the online track is designed to be completed entirely online, with the clinical component of the program at a location convenient to their home.

 - We will continue to accept applications beyond these dates until all spots have been filled